awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-console.md

    }
    ```

-   Replace *custom\-role\-arn* with the ARN of the custom maintenance window role you created earlier, such as `arn:aws:iam::123456789012:role/my-maintenance-window-role`\.
+   *my\-maintenance\-window\-role* represents the name of the custom maintenance window role you created earlier\.

-   Replace *account\-id* in the two `iam:ListRoles` permissions with the ID of your AWS account\.
+   *account\-id* represents the ID of your AWS account\.
 Adding this permission for the resource `arn:aws:iam::account-id:role/` allows a user to view and choose from customer roles in the console when they create a maintenance window task\.
 Adding this permission for `arn:aws:iam::account-id:role/aws-service-role/ssm.amazonaws.com/` allows a user to choose the Systems Manager service\-linked role in the console when they create a maintenance window task\.

 1. Choose **Review policy**\.